Tony Staley: Parliament

 Staley was elected to parliament at the 1970 Chisholm by-election, which followed the death of the incumbent Liberal MP Wilfrid Kent Hughes.
 He was the Member for Chisholm from 1970 to 1980 and was Minister for the Capital Territory from February 1976 to December 1977 in the Fraser Government and then Minister for Post and Telecommunications until his retirement from Parliament.

 Subsequent activities

 He later served as Federal President of the Liberal Party of Australia.
-In May 1994 when Liberal Leader John Hewson called a leadership spill, Staley as Liberal President caused controversy when he withdrew his support for Hewson.
-The controversy was due to the expectation that the organisational wing of the party which Staley was in charge of as president did not interfere with the parliamentary party in selecting the leader.
-In the subsequent leadership spill Hewson was defeated by Alexander Downer but it was expected that Staley would not have survived as party president if Hewson had won the spill.
+In May 1994 when Liberal Leader John Hewson called a leadership spill, Staley as Liberal President caused controversy when he withdrew his support for Hewson saying they could not win with Hewson sadly.
+The controversy was due to the expectation that the organizational wing of the party which Staley was in charge of as president did not interfere with the parliamentary party in selecting the leader.
+In the subsequent leadership spill, Hewson was defeated by Alexander Downer but it was expected that Staley would not have survived as party president if Hewson had won the spill.
 He did continue on in the position and supported John Howard's bid to become Leader of the Opposition and ultimately Prime Minister.

-Personal life
+Personal life and death

-In 1990 he was involved in a serious road accident, which left him needing to use calipers to walk.
+In 1990, Staley was involved in a serious road accident, which left him needing to use calipers to walk.

+Staley died in Melbourne on 3 May 2023, at the age of 83.